 Remarkably, Zeus is mentioned in the New Testament twice, first in Acts 14:8–13.
 When the people living in Lystra saw the Apostle Paul heal a lame man, they considered Paul and his partner Barnabas to be gods, identifying Paul with Hermes and Barnabas with Zeus.
 Two ancient inscriptions discovered in 1909 near Lystra testify to the worship of these two gods in that city, with one of the inscriptions referring to the “priests of Zeus,” and the other mentioning “Hermes Most Great” and “Zeus the sun-god.”

-The second occurrence is in Acts 28:11; the name of the ship in which the prisoner Paul set sail from the island of Malta bore the figurehead “Sons of Zeus,” in other words Castor and Pollux.
+The second occurrence is in Acts 28:11.
+The name of the ship in which the prisoner Paul set sail from the island of Malta bore the figurehead “Sons of Zeus,” or, in other words Castor and Pollux.